sarahlikeshiny/project-3-Updates/readme.md

 <h3>Challenges </h3>
 Writing the search function for displaying the cinemas within a certain radius of the locations was a complex task, and it would not have been possible to implement this functionality within the timeframe if this project had not been a group project.

+The user experience of the site is a little unclear, this version add more Instructions for the user in the hope of improving this.

 Limits to API requests also proved an issue in the testing phase, as limits would frequently be exceeded adding extra time to the development.